+Field Operations:

-Field Operations: Working arrangements may vary as to daily schedules under the reduced workweek.
+Working arrangements may vary as to daily schedules under the reduced workweek.

+Flexible Hours:

-Flexible Hours: On a job-by-job basis, with prior approval of the Senior Electrical the normal workday schedule of 7:00 a.m. to 3:30 p.m.
+On a job-by-job basis, with prior approval of the Senior Electrical Supervisor, a crew may schedule a workday, or workdays, other than the normal workday schedule of 7:00 a.m. to 3:30 p.m.